The-0mnipotent/ecom-api/README.md

 3. Open postman
 4. Make a GET request on localhost:3000/api/ -- The products should be visible
-5. STEPS TO CREATE A NEW PRODUCT: start the server using node app.js Open postman put localhost:3000/api/create as the url.
+5. STEPS TO CREATE A NEW PRODUCT:
+   Start the server using node app.js Open postman put localhost:3000/api/create as the url.
    Body tab below the url textarea and then select x-www-form-urlencoded Add name,quantity and id as the keys and set the desired values for the keys.
    Make a POST request.
    If you recieve the message saying new product added successfully then you have done everything correct.
    The product is created.
    Check it out by making a GET request at localhost:3000/api
-6. STEPS TO DELETE A PRODUCT:
+7. STEPS TO DELETE A PRODUCT:
    Copy the object id of the product you want to delete. add the id after localhost:3000/api/remove/:id Make a DELETE request.
    You will recieve a message saying deleted successfully.
-7. STEPS TO UPDATE THE QUANTITY OF A PRODUCT:
+9. STEPS TO UPDATE THE QUANTITY OF A PRODUCT:
    Copy the object id of the product whose quantity you want to update Put the id at localhost:3000/api/remove/:id
    Body tab below the url textarea and then select x-www-form-urlencoded Change name,quantity and id as the keys and set the desired values for the keys.
    Make a POST request and you should get a message containing the update product TECHSTACK Node.Js, MongoDB
 Live url :